phoenix-rtos/phoenix-rtos-doc/kernel/vm/kmalloc.md

 # Fine-grained allocator

-Fine-grained allocator implemented by `vm_kmalloc()` function is the main method of dynamic memory allocation used by the Phoenix-RTOS kernel.
+Fine-grained allocator implemented by `vm_kmalloc()` function is the main method of dynamic memory allocation used by the Feniks-RTOS kernel.
 The operating system kernel uses dynamic data structures to manage dynamic data structures created during the operating system runtime (e.g. process descriptors, threads descriptors, ports).
 Size of these structures varies from few bytes to tens of kilobytes.
 The allocator can allocate either the group of memory pages and manage the fragments allocated within the page.